 Key Takeaways

-- French woman critically ill and treated with an artificial lung at Bichat Hospital in Paris
+- Critically ill French woman receiving treatment with an artificial lung in Paris

-- Argentine health ministry investigating origin of outbreak, suggesting exposure during bird-watching tour
+- Argentine health officials investigating the origin of the outbreak

 A French woman infected in the outbreak remains critically ill and is being treated with an artificial lung at Bichat Hospital in Paris.
 Dr. Xavier Lescure, an infectious disease specialist, described her condition as severe, causing life-threatening lung and heart problems.
 The latest person confirmed to be infected is a Spanish passenger who tested positive after being evacuated from the ship and placed in quarantine at a military hospital in Madrid.